turboflakes/crunch/README.md

     -V, --version                            Prints version information

 OPTIONS:
+        --error-interval <error-interval>
+            Interval value (in minutes) from which 'crunch' will restart again in case of a critical error. [default:
+            30]
         --matrix-bot-password <matrix-bot-password>    Password for the 'Crunch Bot' matrix user sign in.
         --matrix-bot-user <matrix-bot-user>
             Your new 'Crunch Bot' matrix user. e.g. '@your-own-crunch-bot-account:matrix.org' this user account will be